richpeck/exception_handler/README.md

 Unlike other gems, **`ExceptionHandler` uses a custom [`controller`](app/controllers/exception_handler/exceptions_controller.rb) to build an [`@exception`](app/models/exception_handler/exception.rb) object**.
 This allows us to save the exception, email it or do anything else we may need.
 The gem has already been a massive success and we continue to actively maintain it.

-Now we invite you to try for yourself...
+Now you can try for yourself ...

 ----